GioGioWasTaken/Linux-Machine/Brain/Stoicidivinism/ex_lunae_odium.md

 and so when his tears dried and his woe, aside

-his rage grew, until yet untried
+his rage grew, until yet, untried

 Dantamiya who sensed the peril